The Mechanics for Trendy Vertical Floral Designs

 We’re fascinated with height.
 There are skyscrapers, sky diving and even the stiletto heel.

-Floral designs are no exception to this fascination.
+Floral and foraged designs are no exception to this fascination.
 This year vertical arrangements are surging in popularity.
 Height in floral designs commands attention with the practical benefit of using less surface space.

 Just like with buildings and shoes, creating vertical flower designs requires solving mechanical challenges.
 These include keeping flowers upright, designs from tipping over and providing a water supply.